Key differences between 2D and 3D animation: techniques, styles and factors to choose the best option

 Characteristic visual styles

-In contrast, 3D animation offers a volumetric style with shadows, textures, and depth that simulate reality.
+In contrast, 3D animation offers a volumetric style with shadows, textures and depth that simulate reality.

 Both styles have unique qualities that influence the perception and visual impact of animated productions.